chandanjainn/bash-utilities/README.md

 # bash-utilities
-Contains some commonly used bash utilities.
+Contains some commonly used bash functions and shell script.